cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 A queue was been added to Deno KV in Deno v1.34.3.
 If you recall from your data structures class (if you took one or picked it up on-th-fly like me), a queue is a linear sequence where operations are performed in first-in, first-out (FIFO) order.
 Enqueueing is the operation that adds items to a queue and dequeueing removes items from the queue.

+Code that demonstrates queueing can be found in the [repo affiliated with this blog](https://github.com/cdoremus/deno-blog-code/blob/main/deno-kv/queue.ts).

 The KV queue implementation is done using the `Deno.Kv.enqueue()` and the `Deno.Kv.queueListen()` methods.
-The `enqueue` method adds items to the database queue while the `queueListen` method's callback function gets called when the item is dequeued.
+The `enqueue()` method adds items to the database queue while the `queueListen()` method's callback function argument gets called when the item is dequeued.

-Besides being called as a standalone method, `enqueue()` can also  be chained to `Deno.Kv.atomic()` to be part of an atomic transaction.
+Besides being called as a standalone method, `enqueue()` can also  be chained to `Deno.Kv.atomic()` and be part of an atomic transaction.

 There are two arguments to `Deno.Kv.enqueue()`.
 The first one is the value to be queued, which is a [valid KV value](https://deno.com/manual@v1.34.0/runtime/kv/key_space#values).
 It returns a `Promise<Deno.KvCommitResult>` which resolves with a boolean `ok` value.

-The second `enqueue` argument is optional.
+The second `enqueue()` argument is optional.
 It is an object that contains two properties (both of them optional):
 - `delay` - the time in milliseconds to delay the delivery of an enqueued object.
 The default is zero.
-- `keysIfUndelivered` - `Deno.Kv.Key[]` are keys used to store a value if the value delivery to a queue listener is not successful after it has been retried several times.
+- `keysIfUndelivered` - an array of `Deno.Kv.Key[]` keys used to store a value if the value delivery to a queue listener is not successful after it has been retried several times.

 The `Deno.Kv.queueListen()` method has one argument which is a callback handler function.
 It takes an argument which is the queue value.